ClusterHQ/flocker/docs/docker-integration/manual-install.rst

 Manually Installing Flocker with Docker Swarm
 =============================================

 #.
-Follow the :ref:`full-installation-with-docker` steps, to install Flocker and the :ref:`Flocker plugin for Docker <plugin>`.
+Follow the :ref:`full-installation-with-docker` steps, to install Flocker and the :ref:`plugin`.
    The plugin is required for Docker Swarm integration.
 #.
 Follow the :ref:`post-installation-configuration-with-docker` steps, to configure authentication and your chosen backend.
    These steps also include the enablement of the control service, the agent services, and the plugin.